cloudyr/googleComputeEngineR/README.md

 ># External IP:         104.199.19.222
 ```

 Make your changes to the instance by logging in to the RStudio server at the IP provided, then this command will save  it to the local registry under the name you specify.
 This can take some time (5mins +) if its a new container.
+You should be able to see the image in the web UI when it is done at `https://console.cloud.google.com/kubernetes/images/list`.

 ```r
 gce_save_container(vm, "my-rstudio")